LuisAssis24/mediflow-clinic-management/README.md

 # MediFlow

-Desktop application developed as part of the Applied Application Development module (Group 4).
-The system centralises scheduling, clinical records, and credential management for a clinic through a Swing interface backed by MySQL.
+Desktop application developed as part of the Applied Application Development module in the Information Technologies programme at the University of Aveiro.
+The system centralises scheduling, clinical records, and credential management for a medical clinic, through a Java Swing interface backed by a MySQL database.

 ## Overview